-Watkins 4 Cased for production
+Cooroo 7 Cased for production

-Watkins 5 Cased for production
+Cooroo NW 5 Cased for production

-Watkins 6 P & A
+Cooroo NW 6 P&A

-As a result of drilling in 2018 the Naccowlah Block 2P reserves increased 25% in the 2018 calendar year.
-Bounty anticipates that the above 2019 drills will lift 2P reserves in 2019.
-After the period Bounty also participated in a further oil discovery with the Tennaperra 9 well and further drills are planned for late 2019.
+Naccowlah Block reserves are assessed at the end of each calendar year.
+As a result of drilling in 2019 the Naccowlah Block 2P reserves remained steady in the 2019 calendar year.
+Bounty anticipates that the above 2020 drills will lift 2P reserves in calendar year 2020.

+A further program of appraisal and development wells are planned for 2021.